Consumer Lending in Utah

 Consumer Credit Notification

 Anyone engaging in activities subject to the Utah Consumer Credit Code must file the Consumer Credit Notification, or CCN, with this Department.
-The CCN form is used for both your initial notification and subsequent renewals.
-In general, only one DBA is permitted on each CCN form.
+The same CCN form is used for an initial notification and annual renewals.
+If you will show a DBA on your CCN form, please read the FAQs for important information and instructions.

 If you are subject to the Utah Consumer Credit Code, click the following link to download and complete the CCN form.
 Instructions for filling out and submitting the CCN are found on the form itself and in the FAQs linked below.